IUML leader Thangal says Ram temple, mosque at Ayodhya will strengthen secularism, gets criticised | Politics

 Kunhalikutty said BJP is trying to politicise the Ayodhya issue and Thangal was trying to warn people not to fall into that trap. ''But it was misinterpreted,'' he said.

-Satheesan said while many were trying to set fire to water, Thangal was trying to douse it.
+Satheesan said while many were trying to ignite tensions needlessly, Thangal was trying to douse it.

 ''One should understand why he said so.
 When some are trying to set fire to water, Thangal is trying to douse it.
 He was speaking against the campaign of hatred and division,'' Satheesan said.